1977 New Jersey gubernatorial election: Analysis

+On election night, the state was hit with a heavy storm.
+Byrne's helicopter was forced to make an emergency landing at an elementary school en route to his campaign event in West Orange.
+The Byrne campaign appealed to state Supreme Court Chief Justice Morris Pashman to keep polls open past 8 p.m., but their request was rejected.
+When all the votes came in it was clear that Byrne had won re-election in a landslide.
+Taking 56% of the vote to Bateman's 42%, Bateman flipped 4 Counties that Byrne carried in 1973 (Sussex, Passaic, Morris, and Somerset), meanwhile, Byrne flipped Cape May County which he had lost decisively in 1973 and was the only county he did not win in that election.

 Despite the personal acrimony, both candidates were magnanimous in the aftermath of the results.
-Bateman conceded early on election night and telegraphed Byrne to wish him “a productive second term."
+Bateman conceded early on election night and telegraphed Byrne to wish him "a productive second term".
 Byrne said in his victory speech that Bateman waged a "fine campaign" and "has the respect of the people of New Jersey and deserves that respect."

 In the immediate aftermath, observers in both parties agreed that Bateman's economic plan had turned Byrne's greatest political weakness into a strength.
-Byrne himself said the results showed “there is no reason to be afraid of an income tax and a lot of reasons to be afraid of bad alternatives.”
+Byrne himself said the results showed "there is no reason to be afraid of an income tax and a lot of reasons to be afraid of bad alternatives".
 Bergen County Republican chair Anthony Statile directly blamed the "Bateman-Simon plan" as the chief cause of the result and predicted just after polls closed that Byrne would carry the county by 35,000 votes.
 Byrne ran far ahead of predictions in blue-collar Democratic areas, where opposition to the tax had been strongest.